 Every South African probably have a story of how their grandmother taught them the art of making this delightful bread which is cooked on the open fire.
 I know I certainly do.
 Standing at the heart of this tradition is the indigenous Khoikhoin cuisine of open fire cooking, potjies and ash baking.
 In fact another version of roosterkoek is ‘askoek’ (ash cake) which is, yes you guessed it, not cooked over the coals but actually in it!
 Other versions of cooking bread over fire include ‘potbrood’ which is cooked in a flat bottomed pot and ‘stokbrood’ (stick bread) which is bread twilled around a stick before cooking over the fire.

-Every amazing roosterkoek of course starts with a great bread dough.
+Every amazing roosterkoek, of course, starts with great bread dough.
 Over the years the realisation set in that you could cut preparation time by buying ready-prepared dough in an inflated plastic bag from the local bakery (Mom, how could you!!)
 Growing up I have memories (nightmares) of this ball of dough sitting in the fridge and risen beyond any scale of your imagination, a fridge take-over in the making.

 Once leavened, the dough is shaped into slightly flattened balls before the final rise and then cooked on a grid over the open coals, which adds a toasty deliciousness and crunchy crust around the fluffy soft inside.
 Freakin’ delicious!
 Frankly, the stuff that dreams are made of!